 6. Prepare Demonstration Materials +

-Materials are available on our site on the Materials page, and also on the Facebook Main Event Page Pinned Post.
+Materials are available on our site on the Materials page, and also in the campaign guide.
 In some cases, we may be able to send you materials.

 7. Contact the press +

 A few days prior to the action, we’ll send out “template” advisories and press releases to you.
 Fill out the details relevant to your community, then send out to your list of press contacts.

 - Videographers: aim to have two videographers, and if possible photographers.

 - Speakers: designate speakers, if necessary review their speakouts, and ensure that they prepare adequately.

 - Press Point Person: One person should be designated to talking to press.
 Make sure this person is comfortable interacting with press, and is very familiar with key talking points